 Like North Africa, many Muslim converts came from Islamic traders, but this time on boats, not camels.
 The indigenous traditions that mix with Islam in South and Southeast Asia are Hinduism and Buddhism.
 You can see a gorgeous mix in art and architecture in India like with the Taj Mahal (part of the AP Art History 250).
 Additionally, new religions, like Sikhism, spring up from the influence of Islam and Hinduism.

 Read more: Student Series!
 Veiled

 When approaching this topic, it helps to highlight to students unity and diversity in a secular topic, such as “being American.”
 I ask students things that are “iconic” to being American (baseball, apple pie, Ford, capitalism, Fourth of July, etc.) and then we break down how many students actually watch baseball on a regular basis or drive a Ford.
 In addition to that, I explain the foreign influences in apple pie.
 I use these points to illustrate why we have to breakdown the idea of Islam, or any religion for that matter, as a monolith, globally and historically uniform.

 By using a secular example first, they are more willing to accept the idea of the multiple voices and practices in Islam.
-Challenge yourself (& your students) to look beyond the textbook definition of Islam to really engage with the wider Islamic World and you might be surprise how it shatters your pre-conceived notions of who is Muslim or what is Islam. 🙂
+Challenge yourself (& your students) to look beyond the textbook definition of Islam to really engage with the wider Islamic World and you might be surprised how it shatters your preconceived notions of who is Muslim or what is Islam. 🙂